 It's important to note that a signature guarantee is different from the validation provided by a notary public.

-- signature guarantee can be obtained from a financial institution such as a brokerage firm or bank.
+- A signature guarantee can be obtained from a financial institution such as a brokerage firm or bank.
 A signature guarantee is usually required for securities transactions such as transferring stock certificates, in order to prevent identity fraud.
 A stamp or medallion imprint is made on the document as a guarantee that the customer's signature is valid.

 - Notary services are more commonly required and are used on many legal documents to confirm the signer's identity.